valkey-io/valkey/deps/README.md

 Hiredis
 ---

-Hiredis is used by Sentinel, `valkey-cli` and `redis-benchmark`.
+Hiredis is used by Sentinel, `valkey-cli` and `valkey-benchmark`.
 Like Valkey, uses the SDS string library, but not necessarily the same version.
 In order to avoid conflicts, this version has all SDS identifiers prefixed by `hi`.

 1. `git subtree pull --prefix deps/hiredis https://github.com/redis/hiredis.git <version-tag> --squash`<br>
 This should hopefully merge the local changes into the new version.